-In the past decade, passive control of hypersonic boundary-layer transition using porous coatings has been studied by theoretical analyses, experiments, and numerical simulations.
-It was found that porous coating significantly stabilizes Mack's second mode and slightly destabilizes Mack's first mode.
-However, there is only quite limited studies on the stabilization efficiency of porous coating.
+Abstract: Passive control of hypersonic boundary-layer transition using porous coatings has been studied by theoretical analyses, experiments, and numerical simulations.
+It was found that porous coating stabilizes Mack's second mode and destabilizes Mack's first mode.
+However, there are only few studies on the stabilization efficiency of porous coating.
 And no work has been reported about the thermochemical non-equilibrium effects of hypersonic flows on the stabilization efficiency.
 In this paper, we conduct numerical simulations on the passive control of hypersonic boundary-layer transition using regular porous coating.
 The stabilization of a Mach 5.92 flat-plate boundary layer is first studied for perfect gas flow.
-The results show that, at approximately the same porosity, regular coating is weaker in first-mode destabilization and secondmode stabilization than felt-metal coating.
+The results show that, at approximately the same porosity, regular coating is weaker in first-mode destabilization and second-mode stabilization than felt-metal coating.
 The porosity decrease of regular coating leads to even weaker first-mode destabilization and second-mode stabilization.
-The results also show that the firstmode destabilization decreases as the phase angle of admittance decreases and the thermochemical non-equilibrium of hypersonic flows may affect the stabilization efficiency of regular coating.
-Therefore, numerical simulations based on perfect gas flow may not be enough.
-The effects of thermochemical non-equilibrium flow including internal energy excitations, translation-vibration energy relaxation, and chemical reactions among different species need to be considered.
-We have developed a new high-order shock-fitting solver for non-equilibrium flow simulations based on the 5species air chemistry and recently thermal non-equilibrium models.
+The results also show that the firstmode destabilization weakens as the phase angle of admittance decreases and the thermochemical non-equilibrium of hypersonic flows may affect the stabilization efficiency of regular coating.
+Therefore, the effects of thermochemical nonequilibrium flow need to be considered.
+We have developed a new high-order shock-fitting solver for non-equilibrium flow simulations based on the 5-species air chemistry and recently thermal non-equilibrium models.
 The code package has been tested and is being applied to numerical simulation of a Mach 12.56 boundary layer over a blunted wedge of a half angle 20 degree.
-Thermochemical non-equilibrium effects of hypersonic flows on the steady base flow is investigated by comparing numerical results of perfect gas flows and thermochemical non-equilibrium flow.
-Unsteady simulations on the passive control of hypersonic non-equilibrium boundary-layer transition using regular porous coating are currently ongoing.